The Method 1 is to use the

 the Wrapper will never give up on the startup process, no matter how long it takes.

-So, if there is any chance that this startup could hang, then
+So, if there is any chance that this startup could hang, then the

-the org.tanukisoftware.wrapper.WrapperSimpleApp.maxStartMainWait
+org.tanukisoftware.wrapper.WrapperSimpleApp.maxStartMainWait

 system property to set the maximum wait time may be a better option.

-For instance, to wait for up to 5 minutes (300 seconds) for the startup main method to complete,
+For instance, to wait for up to 5 minutes (300 seconds) for the startup main method to complete, set the property to 300 as follows:

 The main methods of many applications are designed not to return.

-In these cases, you must either stick with the default 2 second startup timeout
+In these cases, you must either stick with the default 2-second startup timeout or specify a slightly longer timeout, using the

-to simulate the amount of time your application takes to start up.
+maxStartMainWait property, to simulate the amount of time your application takes to start up.

 WARNING

-If "TRUE" in the waitForStartMain is specified for an application
+If TRUE in the waitForStartMain is specified for an application

 whose start method never returns, the Wrapper will appear at first to be functioning correctly.